 A stepper motor is essentially a servo motor that uses a different method of control.
 Stepper motors utilize multiple toothed electromagnets arranged around a central gear to define position.

 To control stepper motor, we need an external control circuit or micro controller (e.g. a Raspberry Pi or Arduino) to individually energize each electromagnet and make the motor shaft turn.
 When first “A” and second “B” electromagnets are powered, motor shaft aligns between them.
-When “A” is switch off, and “B” switched on, the gear rotates to align with magnet “B”.
+When “A” is switched off, and “B” switched on, the gear rotates to align with magnet “B”.
 With each electromagnet around the gear we turn them ON and OFF in turn to create rotation.
 Each rotation from one electromagnet to the next is called a “step”, and thus the motor can be turned by precise predefined step angles through a full 360 Degree rotation.

 The design of the stepper motor provides a constant holding torque without the need for the motor to be powered ON.